cargator/.github/CONTRIBUTING.md

-# Contribution Guidelines for CarGator Project
+# Contribution Guidelines for CarGator Projects

 Thank you for considering contributing to the CarGator projects!
 We welcome contributions from the community to help improve our ride booking service.
 Please take a moment to review the guidelines outlined below to ensure a smooth and collaborative contribution process.